langheran/APKLOT/README.md

 - **(C) Total area vs Annotated area.** This plot evince that sparse annotations dominate the dataset.
 Subset of a larger proportion could be assembled.
 However, we should take into account that the total area will ever be greater than the annotated area, and that due to the image borders will be approximately $\frac{1}{4}$ of the [total](http://www.eveandersson.com/pi/monte-carlo-circle).

-- **(D) Area count per image.** We can see that each image has marked about $15$  disconnected parking spot regions.
+- **(D) Area count per image.** We can see that each image has marked about $15$  disconnected parking block regions.
 There are images in which this number is really small, meaning a big fully connected clustered region.
 Depending on the problem, these regions might be desirable or just as well should be avoided.
 E.g. If we want to boost our segmentation algorithm with the prior probability from near regions, then big clusters should be used for training.
 On the contrary, if we want our algorithm to be robust enough to be able to detect parking spots solely on the appearance of just one of them, then images with a large area count (disconnected spots) should be selected.

 ## Mask evaluation